A more relaxed way to the summit the National Three Peaks..

 - Take on a great challenge, spanning some of the best mountains in the country.

-We’ll collect you from Glasgow at some point on Friday afternoon at a time we’ll arrange that’s best for you, but ideally no later than 4pm.
+We’ll collect you from Glasgow Central Station at 3pm (or the airport shortly after if that’s easier for you).
 From here we’ll drive you up to Fort William, with time to stop for dinner in the fantastic Real Food Café in Tyndrum, deep in the highlands and just past the stunning drive alongside Loch Lomond.

 Before reaching our accommodation for the night, which will be either near Fort William or Glen Coe, we’ll have a stop at a supermarket so you can pick up any snacks you’ll need for the next few days.